-- excessive use of whip and/or spurs
+- excessive use of whip and/or spurs, (Also see Para.33a)

 - rapping

 - riding an exhausted horse

 - excessive pressing of a tired horse

 - riding an obviously lame horse

 Officials must report such actions as soon as possible to the Technical Delegate supported where possible by a statement from one or more witnesses.
 The Technical Delegate must decide if there is a case to be answered.